203 Basic Postage Statement, Documentation, and Preparation Standards

 [6-2-14] Each group of pieces prepared as a separate mailing must be presented with a postage statement using the correct USPS form for the particular class, price, and postage payment method.
 A mailer may report more than one mailing from a single job on the same postage statement if the mailings are presented at the same time for verification, the pieces are in the same processing category, each mailing separately meets all applicable eligibility standards, and the number of pieces in each mailing is separately reported on the postage statement.

-[6-2-14] A complete postage statement must accompany each mailing.
+[12-8-14] [6-2-14] A complete postage statement must accompany each mailing.
 Each mailing also must be accompanied by presort and price documentation produced by PAVE-certified or MAC-certified software or by standardized documentation.
 Exception: For mailings of fewer than 10,000 pieces, presort and price documentation is not required if postage at the correct price is affixed to each piece or if each piece is of identical weight and the pieces are separated by price when presented for acceptance.
 Mailers may use a single postage statement and a single documentation report for all price levels in a single mailing.
-First-Class Mail mailings prepared under the value added refund procedures or as combined mailings must meet additional standardized documentation requirements under 604.9.0, and 705.5.0.
+Mailings prepared under the value added refund procedures or as combined mailings must meet additional standardized documentation requirements under 604.9.0, and 705.

 [6-2-14] As provided by standard, documentation may be presented in abbreviated form or on computer-readable media.
 Required documentation must be presented with every mailing unless, by standard, it may be provided to support multiple mailings or mailings that are part of the same job or cycle.